Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode Skip to content

 The default output is ranked, grouped text for terminal reading.
 For scripts and non-MCP agents, two machine-readable modes mirror grep:

-• --json emits one JSON document with an envelope carrying the ranked record list.
+• --json emits one JSON document with top-level query, results, and engine-owned summary fields.
 Best when the caller parses the whole result at once.

 $ agentgrep search bliss --json